kestra-io/docs/content/blogs/use-case-apps.md

 ---
-title: "There's an Apps for that"
+title: "There's an App for that!"
 description: Endless possibilities with Kestra Apps
 date: 2024-12-12T13:00:00
 category: Solutions